 Psychology is traditionally a very academic and versatile subject.
 It is useful for anyone who will be dealing with people, particularly those wishing to follow a career in Medicine, Social Work, Sports Psychology, Law and Business.
 It has clear overlaps with Biology and Sociology.
 It offers a sound base for progression to A Level Psychology, one of the most popular A Levels taken, which can then be followed by numerous options, one of which would be a Psychology degree.

-Exam Board: AQA Structure of Course: 100% Examination Units: Cognition and Behaviour Social Context and Behaviour Paper Options: All students sit the same paper, which allows them to achieve grades 9 to 1
+Units: Cognition and Behaviour

+Social Context and Behaviour

+Paper Options: All students sit the same paper, which allows them to achieve grades 9 to 1